 Many groups offer free seminars, tours, and information about protecting the loggerhead turtles.
 In fact, several of our beaches offer free "Turtle Talks" during the summer in order to educate folks about sea turtles and provide insight into ways we can help protect this endangered species.
 See our calendar of events for details.

 Sea turtle protection organization/turtle watch volunteers monitor nests and update information continuously regarding the status of each nest.
 The volunteers keep statistics on the number of current nests, known eggs, and the total baby turtles that have made it to the ocean.
 All the turtle watch or sea turtle protection organizations in the Brunswick Islands maintain websites.
-Visit the Sunset Beach, Ocean Isle Beach, Holden Beach, Oak Island, Caswell Beach, or Bald Head Island sea turtle programs for more information.
+Visit these sea turtle program websites for Sunset Beach, Ocean Isle Beach, Holden Beach, Oak Island, Caswell Beach, or Bald Head Island for more information.

 Watch our Sea Turtle video.